LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/Security/account-security-recommendations.md

 When a password is reset through the Secure Password Reset feature, a notification email is sent indicating the login name of the user and the date and time that the password was changed.
 This notification will be sent to the default email address.

 {: .notice}
-To modify the default email address, contact your Account Manager or LivePerson Technical Support.
+To modify the default email address, contact your account manager or LivePerson technical support.

 ## Auto-disable agent policy